-^{}These courses need to be selected for transfer to SIU-C
+These courses need to be selected for transfer to SIU-C

-Anna Davenport | (618) 634-3264 | annad@shawneecc.edu
+FISH AND WILDLIFE MANAGEMENT (AAS Degree) (AGR 2216) Minimum 60 hours Anna Davenport | (618) 634-3264 | annad@shawneecc.edu

 The fish and wildlife management curriculum is designed to prepare the student for employment in a variety of jobs related to wildlife management and conservation.
 The Associate of Applied Science degree will be awarded to the student upon successful completion of this program.